rafaam11/RulerVuforia_Unity/README.md

 # RulerVuforia3D
-AR Ruler with vuforia 3D
+AR Ruler with vuforia 3D in Unity